Rationale-Enhanced Decoding for Multi-modal Chain-of-Thought: Experiments

 \textbf{Models.} We used publicly available LVLMs on HuggingFace~\cite{Wolf_arXiv19_huggingface}: Gemma-3 (4B, 12B, 27B)~\cite{Google_2025_gemma3}, Qwen-2.5-VL (7B, 32B, 72B)~\cite{Bai_2025_Qwen-vl}, and Llama3-LLaVA-Next (8B)~\cite{Li_2024_llavanext}.

-\textbf{Evaluation Protocols.} We used greedy decoding. $\lambda$ for RED was chosen from \{0.1, 0.3, 0.5, 1.0, 10.0\} using scores on validation or development sets; Appendix~\ref{append:lambda} discusses the effect of $\lambda$.
+\textbf{Evaluation Protocols.} We used greedy decoding. $\lambda$ for RED was chosen from \{0.1, 0.3, 0.5, 1.0, 10.0\} using scores on validation or development sets; We discuss the effect of $\lambda$ in Appendix.
 Tables show scores with parenthesized relative improvement or degradation from Baseline.\looseness-1